mongodb/specifications/source/unified-test-format/unified-test-format.rst

 is a function and not easily expressed in YAML/JSON.
 For ease of testing, this parameter is defined as an array of `operation`_ documents (analogous to `test.operations <test_operations>`_).
-Test runners MUST evaluate error and result assertions when executing these operations.
+Test runners MUST evaluate error and result assertions when executing these operations in the callback.

 bucket